-Alternative 1: Proposed 35m high Lattice Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact (Low-Medium negative) Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite
+Alternative 1: Proposed 35m high Lattice Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Socio-Economic (Low - Positive) Nature of impact: Temporary jobs will be created in the construction industry during the construction phase.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Low - Positive (temporary job creation) Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: N/A. This is a positive impact Degree to which the impact can be reversed: N/A. This is a positive impact Indirect impacts: Very - Low - Positive (contribute to temporary construction jobs).
+Cumulative impact prior to mitigation: Low - Positive